Home

 The rate of success for dental bone grafts as it relates to performing dental implant surgery is very high.
 However, there is always a chance that the dental bone graft will fail, even in cases where the person’s own bone was used.
 The failure of a dental bone graft usually is because of an infection or because the grafted bone was unstable and loosened from the jaw.
 Dentists don't know with certainty why some bone grafts fail, but they do know that people who smoke and have certain medical conditions possess a higher risk of graft failure than others.
 If a dental bone graft fails, it is removed and a second graft can be placed once the area has had a chance to heal.

-Other Types of Implant Dental Bone Grafting Procedures
+Other Types of Bone Grafts

 In addition to bone grafting, there are many other types of procedures that can be used to build bone so that implants can be place: